digitaldreams/laracrud/README.md

 ## Create Request

- An well structured table validate everything before inserting .
+ A well structured table validate everything before inserting .
 You can not insert a illegal date in a birth_date column if its data type set to date.So if we have this logic set on table why we should write it on Request again.
 Lets use this table logic to create a request class in laravel.

     php artisan laracrud:request MyUser